-- Adjust cohort size based on data from the U.S. Census Bureau. - Set the baseline hump-shaped life-cycle productivity profile such that households endogenously choose to work the hours worked by age in the U.S. data. - Choose η to match average time devoted to market work across the economy. - Set the fraction h of HTM households (who do not hold assets) such that the aggregate level of assets to output, A/Y, matches the U.S. data (4.32), with net assets defined as capital (K/Y = 3.32) plus government-issued debt (B/Y = 1.00). - We choose the within-cohort standard deviations of productivity for life-cycle and hand-to-mouth households, $\sigma{lc}$ and $\sigma{htm}$ , respectively, to approach the pre-taxes-and-transfers Gini coefficients for income and financial wealth in the U.S. data.
+- Adjust cohort size based on data from the U.S. Census Bureau. - Set the baseline hump-shaped life-cycle productivity profile such that households endogenously choose to work the hours worked by age in the U.S. data. - Choose $\eta$ to match average time devoted to market work across the economy. - Set the fraction of HTM households (who do not hold assets) such that the aggregate level of assets to output, A/(4Y), matches the U.S. data (4.55), with net assets defined as capital, K/(4Y) = 3.32, plus government issued debt, B/(4Y) = 1.23. - Choose the within-cohort standard deviations of productivity for life-cycle and hand-to-mouth households, $\sigma{lc}$ and $\sigma{htm}$ , respectively, to approach the pre-taxes-and-transfers Gini coefficients for income and financial wealth in the U.S. data.